ChrisVelasco0312/knowledge-vault/English/CHILD/Milestone Performance.md

 ## 3. Tell me about your best friend.

 My best friend is my wife.
-I want to say first, that for me is difficult to keep contact with my old friends, so I do not have to many friends at this point of my life.
-That became even worse after pandemics.
-However, my best friend now is my wife too, as I mention her name is Paula, and we share a lot of activities we enjoy together, and we have the same taste in music.
-We motivate each other to workout for example and we are now addicted to the gym.
-We also enjoy movies a lot, she is a huge fan of cinema and we are deep critics of films, we enjoy to discuss movies in depth, from the plot to the style or aesthetics.
-As she's an artist, she also read
+I want to say first that for me, it is difficult to keep in contact with my old friends, so I do not have too many friends at this point in my life.
+That became even worse after the pandemic.

+However, my best friend now is also my wife.
+As I mentioned, her name is Paula, and we share a lot of activities we enjoy together, and we have the same taste in music.

+We motivate each other to work out, for example, and we are now addicted to the gym.

+We also enjoy movies a lot; she is a huge fan of cinema, and we are deep critics of films.

+We enjoy discussing movies in depth, from the plot to the style or aesthetics.

+That is just the tip of the iceberg of what we are capable of sharing together.
+That's why we are best friends.

-2. What are you doing this weekend?
+## 4. What are you doing this weekend?

-3. Which country would you like to visit and why?
+## 5. Which country would you like to visit and why?

-4. Give me directions to get to your house, mall, school.
+## 6. Give me directions to get to your house, mall, school.